linhhvo/linhhvo/README.md

 🛠️&nbsp;&nbsp;&nbsp;What I'm working on when not drowning in school assignments:
   * [Advent of Code](https://adventofcode.com/) with Go
-  * Reading *Make: Electronics* by Charles Platt
+  * Learn Kotlin
   * Creating a new version for my personal website

 💭&nbsp;&nbsp;&nbsp;Things I’ll tinker with once I free up some brain cells:
-  * Learn more microcontroller programming
-  * Learn Kotlin
   * Develop a personal finance app to replace my current excel tracker
   * Develop a plant care app
+  * Learn more microcontroller programming

 ---
 Other than technological interests, I also find joy in: